beth-hedge-code/QA3/README.md

 Principles of Managerial Finance, Mgmt Organizational Behavior, Business Applications Develop, Business Database Mgmt, Principles of Marketing
 Each course has 10 preset questions which are viewable through the questions.txt!

-This project uses SQL Lite for database storage and tkinter for the GUI
+This project uses SQLite for database storage and tkinter for the GUI